← Back to gallery

 Wide Origin

 A shifted perspective-origin makes depth bias visible without changing face placement.
+Use origin changes to teach camera position.

 • perspective-origin